The Field Notes

 On May 10th, ALCES Community Works was proud to support Tales from Wyoming — an afternoon of storytelling, singing, fibbing, humming, yodeling, and whatever else Shawn Hess, Hillery Lynn, and J Shogren felt moved to do in front of a room full of people.

-PRISON ART SYMPOSIUM & Online presence
+PRISON ART SYMPOSIUM & ONLINE PRESENCE

 Alces supported Paño Connections in preparing the Traveling Prison Art Exhibition, a nationally recognized initiative featuring the Conviction Series by founder Eric “Christo” Martinez alongside works from its permanent collection.
 The collective fosters dialogue and rehabilitation through art created by incarcerated and formerly incarcerated artists, their families, and communities affected by mass incarceration.